Dental Emergency: An Overview

 If the tooth has been broken, rinse the piece gently with warm water and consider putting that in some milk as well.
 While it is not all that likely that we can re-bond the tooth, it may be an option.
 During a dental emergency, you do want to seek as many options as possible.

 Because a tooth injury tends to come with soft tissue damage, you also need to address that.
 Whether it is a split lip, bleeding gums, injuries to the inside of the cheeks or the tongue, one of the best things to do is to rinse the mouth gently with salt water.
-It helps to sanitize the area, and during such dental emergencies you will also want to apply a compress and even pressure to stop bleeding.
+It helps to sanitize the area, and during such dental emergencies you will also want to apply a compress of gauze and even pressure to stop bleeding.
 This also reduces swelling.

 If you have suffered a dental emergency, give us a call at our Rockville, MD office at (301) 424-2030.
 You can also use our online contact form and one of our staff will get back to you promptly.
 Or send us a text message anytime at 240-277-4221.